 Nonprofit organizations will need to enter IRS 990 (or equivalent) information for the previous two years.
 Organizations should also confirm the accuracy of their address, as well as the address of the primary historic site that they provide stewardship for, if applicable.

 Municipalities are required to submit a one-page budget detailing revenue and expenses for preservation activities.
 Expenses may include staff salaries, consultant costs, supplies, and fees.

 Your organization profile in our portal must provide demographic information for your board and staff for the current year.
 We use this information to help us understand how well we are doing in our efforts to reach all communities in King County.

-Note: Municipalities may submit an application to both Arts and Preservation Sustained Support for the 2019-2020 cycle, if that municipality meets the separate Arts and Preservation funding criteria.
+Note: Municipalities may submit an application to both Arts and Preservation Sustained Support, if that municipality meets the separate Arts and Preservation funding criteria.
 All other organizations must choose the one funding program that best fits their mission and goals—either Arts, Heritage or Preservation—and submit only one application for this round.